theNewDynamic/oregonsadventurecoast.com/content/_index.md

   desktopphoto: "/img/forest-bathing-masonry-desktop.jpg"
   desktoptitle: Forest Bathing & Mindfulness
   hoverdescription: Spend time in our beautiful forests and other natural environments
-    and use all five senses to connect with nature.
+    and use all five senses to connect with Mother Nature.
 Slow down, relax, and be mindful of the present moment.
-Join us for a tour or class!
+Join us for a guided adventure!
   hovertitle: Earth - Wind - Inspire
   mobilephoto: "/img/forest-bathing-masonry-345x160.jpg"
   mobiletitle: Forest Bathing & Mindfulness